Thin and crispy oatmeal lace cookies can seem magical if you have never made them before, but they are actually very simple.

 - 1 large egg

-1 Preheat the oven to 350F and line a baking sheet with parchment paper.
+1 Preheat the oven to 350F.
+Line a baking sheet with parchment paper.

-2 Melt the butter and sugar: Place the butter and brown sugar in medium saucepan.
-Place over medium heat until the butter melts and the brown sugar dissolves into the liquid butter.
+2 Melt the butter and sugar: Place the butter and brown sugar in medium saucepan over medium heat.
+Warm, stirring frequently, until the butter and brown sugar melt into a thick brown paste.
+It's fine if you see some streaks or puddles of separated butter; the butter and sugar don't need to fully combine.

 3 Mix in the flour: Remove the pan from heat and stir in the flour, vanilla, and salt.
 The batter will be very thin.
 Set aside for 10 minutes to cool.